leiakcy/DH110/Assignment 8/README.md

 ---

 ### UX storytelling
-The purpose of UX storytelling is to have a better understanding of the users by putting ourselves in their shoes, and understand their perspectives of the product.
+In order to have a better understanding of the users by putting ourselves in their shoes, and understand their perspectives of the product, I created user personas, empathy maps and journey maps.
 It allows design teams and developers to gain insights into the users' goals, empathize with their personalized stories, and build a solution around it.
 Additionally, it allows team to filter out biases so that they may work effectively to design a cohesive product.

-**Design features that I suggested are:**
-1. Filters
-2. Upload page
-3. The search function
-4. 'Share' feature
-5. Save to draft/edit draft

 ![Larry's Persona](https://user-images.githubusercontent.com/73958153/116192032-234cfd80-a6e2-11eb-9b07-1fb15b598f8b.png)
 ![Larry's empathy map](https://user-images.githubusercontent.com/73958153/116192114-4081cc00-a6e2-11eb-9c85-29980977c50a.png)